Where I Come From

 I pride myself on being a helper and a doer.
 In addition to being a public educator and mental health provider for many years, I am an avid volunteer at the local and state level.
 I am active in the Poudre Education Association, am the northern regional representative for the Colorado Society of School Psychologists, and am a member of the Colorado Education Association's Mental Health Advisory Committee.
 I co-sponsor the ukulele club at the high school where I work.
 I have also made my neighborhood in west Fort Collins a better place for my family and community, spearheading a project to replace damaged signage, building and maintaining a Little Free Library, and going on "garbage walks" in my free time.

 Ready to Lead

 In January of 2021, I was selected by the Fort Collins City Council to fill the vacant District 4 seat and was overjoyed to represent my constituents for three months.
 During my too-brief time in the role, I demonstrated that I have the skills and personality for the job.
-I dove into the hard work of policy-making right away, built strong relationships with fellow councilors, and laid the groundwork for great relationships with residents of southwest Fort Collins.
+I dove into the hard work of policy-making right away, built strong relationships with fellow councilors, and laid the groundwork for great partnerships with residents of southwest Fort Collins.
 Although the math in a five-way race led to a slim defeat in the April 2021 election, I look forward to joining Council again in 2023 and reestablishing progressive representation for District 4.